 - Be careful with holiday lights.
 Check all strands before use to ensure that there are no exposed wires, bare spots, or other obvious safety concerns.
 Use outdoor-rated lights for your exterior decorating, since they are designed to be more weatherproof.
 Finally, don’t overload outlets.
 Too many lights plugged into one outlet could start a house fire.

 - When hiding your holiday gifts, keep all wrapping paper and paper products away from your furnace.

-- NEVER leave candles or tart warmers unattended while you run to the store or hang holiday lights outside.
-According to the U.S. Fire Administration, 20 percent of candle fires occur when homeowners forget or abandon a burning flame.
+- NEVER leave candles or tart warmers unattended while you run to the store or go outside.
+According to the U.S. Fire Administration, 20% of candle fires occur when homeowners forget or abandon a burning flame.

-- Do not light candles in your home if oxygen is in use.
+- Do night light candles in your home if oxygen is in use.

 - Consider candle alternatives.
 Many stores carry battery-operated candles with realistic flickering.

 Spicing Up Your Air Filter

 To make your home smell festive without candles, consider adding a scented air freshener to your filter.
 From vanilla cookies to evergreen to cinnamon, Main Street Heating & Cooling can recommend a scented filter option to sweeten the holidays.